hippie-cycling/K4TOOLS/README.md

 			Found match: SHADING
 			Plaintext: BETWEENSUBTLE*SHADING*ANDTHEABSENCEOFLIGHTLIESTHENUANCEOFIQLUSION

+A brute force based on IoC is also implemented, if the string is close to the ENglish IoC, it will be output for further analysis.

 **Useful strings** (strings.txt) contains relevant strings for quick copy paste into the GUI.

 ## Ideas are welcomed!
-The GUI is a work in progress, Do you have an idea or suggestion?
+The GUI is a work in progress, do you have an idea or suggestion?
 Feel free to contact me so it can be implemented.